abik11/tips-tricks/Web.md

 ```

 ## Vue
+Vue.js is a modern, practical web front-end framework that allows you to quickly build well-structured modularized applications.
+It is quite easy to learn and very powerful.
+Working with Vue.js is a real fun!

 ## React
-ReactJS is a UI library to allow you to build better views and SPA (Single Page Applications), it is developed by Facebook and became an extremely popular library/framework used to build for modern web applications.
+ReactJS is a UI library to allow you to build better views and SPA (Single Page Applications), it is developed by Facebook and became an extremely popular library/framework used to build modern web applications.
 It is very fast by the way!

 ### Nice way to bind onchange event
 ```javascript